 Groundwork Bridgeport is a community based organization that was established over 20 years ago with a mission to work towards the regeneration of Bridgeport, CT, a post- industrial city which fell into decline after the loss of the manufacturing base that made it prosper.
 Currently the primary activity of the organization is running year-round programs for high-school students that teach them about landscape design, horticulture, and creative placemaking with the aim of preparing the students to be the future stewards of the environment in which they live.
-As an organization with a permanent staff of only two people, each person that works at the organization, whether temporary or permanent, part-time or full-time becomes an integral part of the work that the organization does, from the smallest task to the larger ones.
-An intern that works at Groundwork Bridgeport has the opportunity to make a difference in the work the organization does and have an influence on the students that participate in our programs.
+As an organization with a permanent staff of only three people, each person that works at the organization, whether temporary or permanent, part-time or full-time becomes an integral part of the work that the organization does, from the smallest task to the larger ones.
+An intern that works at Groundwork Bridgeport has the opportunity to make a difference in the work the organization does towards making positive change and have an influence on the students that participate in our programs.

 The intern will work closely with the CEO, a Princeton alumna, as well the program coordinator who oversees the youth programs.
 Over the last five years, CEO's strategy has been to put a laser focus on developing its youth programs such that they support its program participants in being part of what makes their city better, affirm to them they can make a difference, and provide opportunities for them to grow and learn in ways they may not have had the chance to do before.
 We work not only to inspire them to do things they may not have thought they could do before, but to share in the inspiration they bring to the staff by simply being who they are.
 Going into the next five years we are looking to increase our environmental stewardship work towards achieving ecological goals that improve public health, resilience, and care for the full ecosystem as well as increasing our work to strengthen the social connections and 'fabric' of the community.